hotpeppersec/Assassin/docs/01-operation/development.rst

 ----------------------

-If the operator runs the tool with Global Protect enabled, the Shodan portion of the tool is blocked.
+If the operator runs the tool with Global Protect enabled, the Shodan portion of the tool is blocked as described in the troubleshooting section.

 - The console will show HTTP 503 errors.
 - The report output will be incomplete.